16 Best Denver Neighborhoods for 2023 (A Local’s Picks)

 - Still not a ton of restaurants or bars (though that’s changing)

 - Can feel a little empty at night

 👉 Visiting Denver and Wondering Where to Stay?
 I wrote a whole post on the best Denver areas for tourists!
-It’s geared towards shorter visits, but if you or friends want to play tourist for a weekend, it’s a must-read.
+It’s geared towards shorter visits, but if you or your friends want to play tourist for a weekend, it’s a must-read.